Skip to content

 This is where the wildlife organization encourages help from students and campus officials acknowledging that the use of anticoagulant rodenticides along with the hundreds of windows throughout campus remains dangerous for local wildlife, including this owl family.

-Students were urged and encouraged to start their own or sign existing petitions for actions to protect wildlife on campus, as well as write U of S representatives to immediately push for much needed changes to occur at this campus location.
-They also encouraged students and their colleagues to advocate for wildlife on campus, share petitions on banning the use of rodenticides and more.
+Students were encouraged to start their own or to sign existing petitions for actions to protect wildlife on campus, as well as write U of S representatives to immediately push for change.
+They also urged students and their colleagues to advocate for wildlife on campus, share petitions on banning the use of rodenticides and more.

 University of Sask. response to situation